ArnaudLoos/HomeAssistant-Presentation/README.md

 ```
 With trigger and action being mandatory and condition being optional.

+A trigger will look at events happening in the system while a condition only looks at how the system looks right now.
+A trigger can observe that a switch is being turned on.
+A condition can only see if a switch is currently on or off.

-An automation to turn on a porch light at sunset.
+An example automation to turn on a porch light at sunset.

 ```yaml
 - id: '0001'